rtheo/SATbox/README.md

 | SAT2           | Equal         | Yes           |
 | SAT3           | Unequal       | Yes           |

+When the total clause length and the overlap arithmetized codes are taken over an inclusive hierarchy of exponential intervals complete enumeration of all such expressions over each level becomes possible with the aid of
+<a href="http://mathworld.wolfram.com/PartitionFunctionP.html">Integer Partition</a> and Restricted 2-Integer Partition functions.

 Global Truth Tables are defined as symmetric matrices for all possible assignments of atoms to literals ('Negation Codes')

 For the example files they should obtain as below